How the illicit trade in small arms and light weapons (SALWs) is fueling conflicts in West Africa

 A 2020 report by the BBC estimated that gunsmiths in Ghana produced up to 200,000 guns a year.
 Considering that Ghana has not experienced any major conflict or violence that requires the use of arms on such a large scale, some experts have suggested that these craft weapons end up fueling conflicts in neighboring countries.

-“We know that for as long as the blacksmiths exist and continue to perfect their trade in the various weapons and the ammunitions that they manufacture, there is certainty that some of these arms are involved in the conflicts in the sub-region, said Yaro Kasambata, a security researcher at the University of Professional Studies in Accra.
+“We know that for as long as the blacksmiths exist and continue to perfect their trade in the various weapons and the ammunitions that they manufacture, there is certainty that some of these arms are involved in the conflicts in the sub-region, said Yaro Kasambata, coordinator at the Centre for Peace and Security Research of the University of Professional Studies Accra.

 Yaro however explained that, “to be able to point to or quantify them [craft-produced weapons] in their number or estimate is impossible because the trade currently is highly secret, it is illegal and even the state is unable to tell how many guns are manufactured.”